 The climax was the “SwiftSure” regatta this family was destined to do it together.
 Sailing is a team sport and the patriarch/captain of the family had an Olympic-sized dream.
 He drilled, too hard, his three kids from their youths to pursue this dream.
 Two things happened: sailing became part of them and they all left him.
 The middle kid, Josh, told a poignant family story and his life.
 The center of the story was Ruby, the little daughter that everyone just hopelessly doted.

 I learned more sailing terminology than I can possibly understand.
 I also learned how little I knew about sailing.
-The book told Einstein’s obsession on sailing and that kind of sealed my mind on what kind of boat I want: a ~35-foot cruiser rigged for solo sailing in calm waters.
+The book told about Einstein’s obsession on sailing and that kind of sealed my mind on what kind of boat I want: a ~35-foot cruiser rigged for solo sailing in calm waters.

-The book made it clear that only fools and rich own boats.
-Most boats in the marina stayed docked for years, for the only reason that the owner needs to keep the romance of sailing in his/her heart.
+The book made it clear that only fools and the rich own boats.
+Most boats in the marina stay docked for years, for the only reason that the owner needs to keep the romance of sailing in his/her heart.
 The moorage and upkeeps just drain the wallet continuously while the boat rots slowly.

 It is must-read for those into sailing and connected to Seattle.